 Phase 2.1 Multivariate PheWAS of the Post-acute Sequelae of COVID-19

-Results from the multivariate Phenome-wide Association Study (PheWAS) in the post-acute sequelae of COVID-19 (PASC) using Phase 2.1 have been submitted to medRxiv as a preprint, "Evolving Phenotypes of non-hospitalized Patients that Indicate Long Covid."
+Results from the multivariate Phenome-wide Association Study (PheWAS) in the post-acute sequelae of COVID-19 (PASC) using Phase 2.1 have been published in BMC Medicine, "Evolving Phenotypes of non-hospitalized Patients that Indicate Long Covid."

 Phase 1.1 Temporal Analysis of COVID-19 Clinical Trajectories

-Results on temporal changes in COVID-19 clinical trajectories has been submitted to JMIR as a preprint, "International Changes in COVID-19 Clinical Trajectories Across 315 Hospitals and 6 Countries: a 4CE Consortium Study."
+Results on temporal changes in COVID-19 clinical trajectories have been published in JMIR, "International Changes in COVID-19 Clinical Trajectories Across 315 Hospitals and 6 Countries: a 4CE Consortium Study."

 Pediatric National Hospitalization Trends